The following terms and conditions will apply to all bookings of Bryn Ffynnon.

 A non refundable deposit of 30% of the rental cost will be payable at the time of booking.
 If the booking is made within 6 weeks of the proposed rental period then full payment is required at time of booking

-Any remaining balance must be paid no later than 6 weeks before the arrival date.
+Any remaining balance must be paid no later than 6 weeks before the arrival date or as previously agreed with us.
 In the event of the balance not being received by the due date then we will treat the booking as having been cancelled by you.

 Payment may be made by bank transfer, cheque or credit/debit card

 If you cancel your holiday more than 6 weeks before it is due to start, then your deposit will be forfeited.
 If you cancel within the 6 weeks prior to the holiday then the full balance remains due.
 In the event of cancellation we will attempt to re-let the property.
 If we are able to do so then we will refund the balance payment less any discount that we may have had to offer to secure the re-let.

 We strongly recommend that you take out suitable travel insurance when booking your holiday.